skesamsetty/leaflet-challenge/README.md

 # leaflet-challenge

 As part of the learning exercise, I have considered the Earthquake data for past 7 days from United States Geological Survey (USGS).
-For reference the map provides, Earthquakes' Magniture, Depth and the location.
+For reference, the map provides Earthquakes' Magniture, Depth and the location.

 Using the MapBox (<https://www.mapbox.com/>) maps for views like Satellite, Grayscale and Outdoors, we can see the earthquakes around the world.